pretix/pretixscan-ios/LibPretixSync/Proto/README.md

 # Generate swift files

+If the proto signature changes in the future, perform the following steps to recreate the swift models:

 1. If `pretix_sig1.pb.swift` is already part of the project, remove the file.
 (Right click > Delete > **Remove Reference**)